-Grammy Award winning artist, Adele, has been Rolling in the Deep in heartache.
-You, on the other hand, may be rolling in deep levels of formaldehyde found in your home that are wreaking havoc not on your emotional state, but on your health and well-being.
-What’s alarming is the fact that you may be completely unaware of the potential health risks of daily exposure to these formaldehyde containing products.
+Grammy Award-winning artist, Adele, has been Rolling in the Deep heartache.
+You, on the other hand, may be rolling in deep levels of formaldehyde found in your home that is wreaking havoc not on your emotional state, but on your health and well-being.
+What’s alarming is the fact that you may be completely unaware of the potential health risks of daily exposure to these formaldehyde-containing products.

 What Is Formaldehyde?

 Formaldehyde is actually an organic compound.
 Don’t be fooled by thinking that because it is organic, it also means it is safe–this is not the case.
 Formaldehyde is a colorless compound, which can exist in a gaseous form in its natural state, and is often converted into a liquid form for other uses.
 It is a naturally occurring simple compound, but it is also extremely reactive; meaning it can form other aldehyde-based compounds which can be just as dangerous as formaldehyde itself.

 Formaldehyde has so many derivatives that it is difficult to simply identify them in household items and dispose of them properly.
 Look for any chemical ending in the suffix aldehyde; most likely a derivative of formaldehyde that could be dangerous or deadly in certain circumstances.
 Insecticides, weed killers, and disinfectants are common sources of formaldehyde.
 Other sources of formaldehyde are actually found in tobacco products, keratin hair treatments, and even car exhaust.
 Formaldehyde is used as a preservative in labs and funeral homes in order to stop decomposition, which gives some examples of just how toxic this substance can be.